jjvanzon/JJs-Reference-Architecture/code-style.md

 Member Order
 ------------

-To improve readability, try giving the members in your code file a logical order, instead of putting them all in an arbitrary order.
+To improve readability, try giving the members in your code a logical order, instead of putting them all in an arbitrary order.
 Suggestions for organizing the members in your code:

 |                          |     |
 |--------------------------|-----|